 For any commands, it is best to teach your dog when they’re a puppy because it is easier for them to learn at that stage.
 If this isn’t possible, remain resilient and patient throughout the training process or, if necessary, seek the help of a professional trainer.

 - The recall command: This is where your dog learns to come at your command, which is especially useful when it comes to chasing birds.
 At your cue, they would stop in their tracks immediately and return to your side.
+You can learn how to train your dog with recall commands in this guide.

 - The “leave it” command: This one does what it says on the tin: it can be used both as a deterrent and damage control.
 By this I mean that even if your dog ends up catching a poor bird, this command should teach them to let it go.